 Look at hiring a web designer to help build your page.
 Professionals can help you with more than just CSS and HTML.
 They can also assist you with optimizing your page so donors can find the information they need and maintaining your existing brand so that there is no question about whether or not the page is a part of your church’s website.

 There’s a lot that goes into planning your fundraising event and creating a website is just one step.
-If you’re struggling with organization, check out Booster’s Planning Fundraising Events: A Complete How-To Guide for some help!

 The point is: Having an event page is a great place to direct congregants to if they want to learn more about your event.
 Just make sure that the content is relevant and beneficial and the design matches your church’s brand.